Medically reviewed by Drugs.com. Last updated on Sep 15, 2021.

 Osteoarthritis causes cartilage — the hard, slippery tissue that covers the ends of bones where they form a joint — to break down.
-Rheumatoid arthritis is an autoimmune disorder that first targets the lining of joints (synovium).
+Rheumatoid arthritis is a disease in which the immune system attacks the joints, beginning with the lining of joints.

-Uric acid crystals, infections or underlying disease, such as psoriasis or lupus, can cause other types of arthritis.
+Uric acid crystals, which form when there's too much uric acid in your blood, can cause gout.
+Infections or underlying disease, such as psoriasis or lupus, can cause other types of arthritis.

 Treatments vary depending on the type of arthritis.
 The main goals of arthritis treatments are to reduce symptoms and improve quality of life.

 Osteoarthritis, the most common form of arthritis, involves the wearing away of the cartilage that caps the bones in your joints.
-With rheumatoid arthritis, the synovial membrane that protects and lubricates joints becomes inflamed, causing pain and swelling.
-Joint erosion may follow.
+Rheumatoid arthritis is a disease in which the immune system attacks the joints, beginning with the lining of joints.

 The most common signs and symptoms of arthritis involve the joints.
-Depending on the type of arthritis you have, your signs and symptoms may include:
+Depending on the type of arthritis, signs and symptoms may include:

 - Decreased range of motion